 Do Self-Evaluations Make You Feel Uncomfortable?

-Then focus on these six areas when reflecting on last year's performance
+Focus on these six areas when reflecting on last year's performance

-When preparing for an annual review, you'll want to create a self evaluation that showcases your strengths, as well as identify areas that need improvement.
+When preparing for an annual review, you'll want to create a self-evaluation that showcases your strengths, as well as identify areas that need improvement.
 To create such a document, include the following six key points to create a performance improvement strategy.

 Use Words That Describe Your Work Ethic and Values

-Next, think of work related events you experienced that supports these words.
+Next, think of work-related events you experienced that supports these words.
 For example, include that because of the hard work you put in you signed contracts with three new customers last quarter.
 Or mention how determined you were to implement a new system last year and list the challenges you overcame.

 Report The Results of Your Goals and Create New Ones

 Refer to last year's review and list the goals you worked toward.
 You'll want to explain how you progressed toward your goal and how you completed it.
-If you were unable to complete any goal, include an updated version to work toward next year.
+If you were unable to complete any goal, including an updated version to work toward next year.

 A good way to evaluate goal progression is to rate your job performance in relation to the daily activities that pertain to your goals.
 Score yourself on a scale of one to 10, with 10 being the highest, to rate your progress.
 In the areas where you rank low, like in industry networking or acquiring new skills, create a plan to improve your performance